PeterDrake/liber_pythonis/level_v/markdown/empirical_rule.md

 * about 99.7% of the data falls at most three standard deviations form the mean.
 ```

  The figure below illustrates the Empirical Rule.
+Also, in the first graph in the figure, note that 32% of the data falls greater than one standard deviation from the mean.
+The region shaded in green represents all data values that are more than 1 standard deviation above the mean, which is 16% of the data.

 ![Normal curve with areas shaded](../images/empirical_rule.png)